ofircohen205/CSI-Footprint-Matcher/Readme.md

 4. Use HoughCircles to find patterns of a circles

 The outcome for this part is not similar to the outcome in part 2 because the footprints are not "perfect". for example, the image is much more "dirty".

+---
+Create by Ofir Cohen and Saar Weitzman